 Kickstart your cost control by scheduling the non-production resources and signing up for pay-as-you-use model.
 Analyze the usage patterns of your development teams from day 1 and benchmark your instances to optimize your expenditure.

 Are you planning to implement Engineering practices from Extreme Programming? or looking to improve your DevOps maturity?
-Write us: email@example.com
+Write to our team of DevOps Experts email@example.com